-Gladys Callow (dates unknown) was a schoolteacher who appeared in the Secrets film Strange Friendships in 1924.
+Gladys M. Callow (1894-1977) was a schoolteacher who appeared in the Secrets film Strange Friendships in 1924.
 Callow appeared in the London Zoo alongside ‘her wild animal friends’, which had become accustomed to her presence.
 Image: British Newspaper Archive.

 E. J. Salisbury (1886-1978) was a well-known botanist and ecologist, who taught at University College London before being appointed as director of Kew Gardens in 1943.
 He published several popular books, and was a major collaborator on G.B.I’s biology educational films.
 Image: American Philosophical Society